Large Electron Model: A Universal Ground State Predictor: Theoretical framework

 Our goal is to learn a \emph{single} neural wavefunction $\Psi_{\theta}$ that represents the entire manifold $\{\Psi_{\mathbf{\Lambda}}:\mathbf{\Lambda}\in\mathcal{P}\}$ of variational ground states by conditioning on $\mathbf{\Lambda}$:

 with shared parameters $\theta$ across all $\mathbf{\Lambda}$.
-This ``parameter-sharing'' approach is the defining feature of the foundation model: by training on an ensemble of Hamiltonians, the model learns a structured map $\mathbf{\Lambda}\mapsto \Psi_{\theta}(\mathbf{R},\mathbf{s};\mathbf{\Lambda})$ that can interpolate and generalize beyond the discrete training set.
-In our problem, the model must learn to interpolate in infinite-dimensional space of $N$-particle wavefunctions in continuous space, a daunting task!
+This ``parameter-sharing'' approach is the defining feature of the foundation model, since by optimizing on an ensemble of Hamiltonians, the model learns a structured map $\mathbf{\Lambda}\mapsto \Psi_{\theta}(\mathbf{R},\mathbf{s};\mathbf{\Lambda})$ that can interpolate and generalize beyond the discrete optimization set.
+In our problem, the model must learn to interpolate in an infinite-dimensional space of $N$-particle wavefunctions in continuous space, a daunting task!